raphael-proust/molokai/README.md

 If you prefer the scheme to match the original monokai background color, put this in your .vimrc file:
     let g:molokai_original = 1

+#Fork

+Differences between this fork and tomasr's original Molokai:
+- highlight VertSplit with StatusLine colors to allow fillchars' vert to be a space